bnb-chain/bnb-chain.github.io/docs/learn/ecosystem.md

 # Open Source BSC Ecosystem [WIP!]

-In order to check the latest updates on the ecosystem of the [official GitHub Page](https://github.com/binance-chain/bsc-ecosystem).
+In order to check te latest updates on the ecosystem of the [official GitHub Page](https://github.com/binance-chain/bsc-ecosystem).

 The goal of this page is to provide the current status of the open-source Binance Smart Chain Tech  Stack and highlight the potential interesting projects that are most demanded by the BSC community and ecosystem.